kingkushal11/code-quiz/README.md

 ## Description

-In this project, I worked on a multiple-choice code quiz,
+In this project, I worked on a multiple-choice code quiz.
+When the user clicks start, the multiple choices will pop up and time will start.
+When you answer it correctly, the button will be green, and when you answer it incorrectly, the button will be red and time will be reduced by 10 sec.
+Finally, you can save your old and new scores and view them anytime.

 ## User Story